Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_ccl_stores.md

-# Staging Model: staging_ccl_stores
+# Staging Model: stg_ccl_stores

 ## Overview
-The `staging_ccl_stores` model is designed to extract, transform, and standardize raw store data for CCL from the POS system.
+The `stg_ccl_stores` model is designed to extract, transform, and standardize raw store data for CCL from the POS system.
 Data is sourced from the `raw_ccl_stores` table in the `pos` schema.
 This model renames key columns, assigns a hard-coded province value, and derives a unique store identifier to support reliable joins and downstream analysis.

 ## Source Data
 - **Source Table:** `pos.raw_ccl_stores`